easychessanimations/gobbit/README.md

 ## Building on other systems

-Study the build instructions for Windows, and convert he Windows build script to a script that your system understands.
+Study the build instructions for Windows, and convert the Windows build script to a script that your system understands.

 # Discussion